Djwarf/Qasa/docs/guides/getting_started.md

-# Getting Started with QaSa
+# Getting Started with QaSa Cryptography Module

-This guide will help you get started with the QaSa quantum-safe chat application.
+This guide will help you get started with the QaSa post-quantum cryptography module.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Rust 1.60+ with Cargo
-- Go 1.18+
 - Git
-- A C compiler (for building native dependencies)
+- A C compiler (GCC or Clang for building native dependencies)
-- CMake and Ninja (for building liboqs)

 ## Building from Source